It’s a Good Time to Get Your Flu Vaccine

 Typically, children and older people are most at risk of getting sick with influenza.
-The best way to protect babies who are too young to be vaccinated is to make sure people around them are vaccinated.
+The best way to protect babies who are too young to be vaccinated is to make sure the people around them are vaccinated.
 Occasionally, a flu virus will circulate that disproportionately affects young and middle-age adults.

 You also can reduce the spread of the flu and its effects by taking such practical measures as washing your hands, covering coughs and sneezes, and staying home when you’re sick.

 The FDA has approved numerous vaccines for the prevention of influenza.
-But if you do get the flu, there are FDA-approved antiviral drugs, available by prescription, to treat your illness.
+But if you do get the flu, there are FDA-approved antiviral drugs, available by prescription, to treat it.
 There are several FDA-approved antiviral drugs recommended by the CDC for use against circulating influenza viruses.
 These drugs work best if started soon after the onset of symptoms (within 48 hours).

 How Flu Vaccine Virus Strains Are Selected

 Every year, in late February or early March, before that year’s flu season ends, the FDA, the World Health Organization (WHO), the CDC, and other public health experts collaborate on collecting and reviewing data from around the world to identify the flu viruses likely to cause the most illnesses during the next flu season.

-Following that process, the FDA convenes its vaccines advisory committee, consisting of outside experts, to discuss the WHO recommendations and to consider which flu viruses are expected to circulate in the U.S. The committee also reviews data about which flu viruses have caused illnesses in the past year, how the viruses are changing, and disease trends for the U.S. The FDA takes that information into account before it selects the virus strains for FDA-licensed manufacturers to include in their vaccines for use in the U.S.
+Following that process, the FDA convenes its vaccines advisory committee, consisting of outside experts, to discuss the WHO recommendations and to consider which flu viruses are expected to circulate in the U.S. The committee reviews data about which flu viruses have caused illnesses in the past year, how the viruses are changing, and disease trends for the U.S. The FDA takes that information into account before it selects the virus strains for FDA-licensed manufacturers to include in their vaccines for use in the U.S.